By The Wyoming LLC Attorney TeamJun 14, 2022

 In estate planning law, the person you designate in a will to handle digital assets is called your digital executor.
 A person who is given a power of attorney (POA) is called an agent.
 The general term, "digital fiduciary," covers both people as part of your estate plan.
 There is currently no federal law governing the designation or duties of a digital fiduciary, although as fast as the digital realm is changing, that could shift at any time, given the growing focus on information gathering and sharing assets via email and social media companies.

 The change is already starting in earnest.
 As of early 2020, when the pandemic hit, at least 30 states have adopted laws dealing with this subject.
 Most of these have adopted the Uniform Fiduciary Access to Digital Assets Act, although a few states have passed their own laws, and it is likely that other states will enact something similar in the future.

 Your digital fiduciary should definitely be someone you trust, but it's just as important to make sure they have the knowledge needed to manage your digital estate.
 If your executor or agent doesn't have sufficient knowledge, you can designate a separate co-fiduciary for digital assets.

 As an alternative, you can designate a person to assist your executor or agent with digital assets, without appointing that person as a co-executor or co-agent.
 However, make sure your digital fiduciary knows where to find your list of digital assets and login information.
-This list or these lists should be kept in a safe place, such as wherever you keep your will and other important documents.
+This compilation of lists should be securely stored, preferably alongside your will and other important documents.
 Make sure your digital fiduciary has access to this information.
-It's possible to store all f the information digitally, as long as you have sufficient security from hackers.
+It's possible to store all of the information digitally, as long as you have sufficient security from hackers.

 Here are five steps you can take in order to put your digital estate in order: